alloncm/MagenBoy/docs/Libretro.md

 retroarch -v -L target/release/libmagenboy_libretro.so path_to_rom
 ```

-But in order to install it as a core youll first need to suplly RetroArch with the metadata for the core (otherwise it will install in incorrectly).
+But in order to install it as a core youll first need to suplly RetroArch with the metadata for the core (otherwise it will install incorrectly).

 1. Choose: `Settings -> Directory -> Core Info`, this is the path where RetroArch searches for the mathcing `.info` files for the cores, you need to copy the `.info` file to this directory.